Timothynyezi/Math-Game/README.md

 ## 🏆 Challenges

-The C# Academy includes optional challenges at the end of this project.
-These are not required for project approval but are highly recommended to deepen your understanding:

-> Completing challenges won't earn extra points, but they will make you a better developer.

-Some examples of challenges you may encounter:
 - Add a difficulty setting that adjusts the range of numbers used
 - Implement a timer that limits how long the player has to answer
 - Display the percentage of correct answers at the end of a session